ftlabs/alexa-tester/README.md

 - (optional) `children`: an array of request nodes
 - (optional) `slots`: a slot object (see below)
 - (optional) `shouldEndSession`: true or false
+- (optional) `repeatRequest`: an integer.
+Repeats the request n number of times

 Slots follow a similiar format to those sent in requests to the Alexa Skill endpoint.
 Each slot is defined as an attribute of the slots object.
 Each slot needs a name and a value.
 Slot values can be literal, for example you can test what happens when you pass a string or number.
 However, Alexa Tester is powerful in that it supports functions for values.
 These functions must be defined by the developer and they take, as input, the response from the previous request.
 By using this information, developers can direct conversations down specific logical paths, for example given a quiz question you can test both the correct and incorrect answer path.